-He was a Founding Craft Member and past Chairman of the Society of Heraldic Arts.
+He was a Founding Craft Member and is a past Chairman of the Society of Heraldic Arts.

-He is a Knight Commander and an Officer of Arms in the Military Order of the Collar of Saint Agatha of Paterno.
+He is a Knight Commander and an Officer of Arms of the Military Order of the Collar of Saint Agatha of Paterno.

-Andrew is also a Kentucky Colonel and is a member of the Heraldry Society of Scotland.
+Andrew also holds the commission of a Kentucky Colonel and is a member of the Heraldry Society of Scotland.